michael-golfi/Gobot/README.md

 ![RoGo](https://raw.githubusercontent.com/michael-golfi/Grott/master/docs/logo/gopher-final.PNG)

-Go Bot Framework
+GoBot Framework

-## What is Grott?
+## What is GoBot?

-Grott is a framework which helps developers write bots in Go.
+GoBot is a framework which helps developers write bots in Go.
 It's designed to be quick, easy to write and pain-free to start working with!

-## Why is Grott needed?
+## Why is GoBot needed?

 ## How do I use Grott?